EnumerativeGeometry/enumerativegeometry.github.io/README.md

   Contains foundational axioms including classical membership and the new virtual membership relation parameterized over an indexing space.

 - **`definitions.lean`**
-  Defines geometric objects in the moduli space \(\mathcal{M}\) that models points, lines, and circles uniformly required for the proof.
+  Defines geometric objects in the moduli space \(\mathcal{M}\) that models points, lines, and circles uniformly required for the proof and eventually virtual sets.

 - **`theorems.lean`**
   Encodes key theorems such as the Chow ring intersection relation \(h^3 = 2h\), central to the enumerative solution of the Apollonius problem.
+- **`apollonius.lean`**
+  This is the main mathematical kernel, focused on a specific working example it will be extended to rebuild classical results.
 ---

 ## Getting Started